mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 #### Fill out the rest of the form

-- Fill out the access and secret keys using the keys generated above
+- Fill out the access and secret keys using the keys generated above.
-- Fill out a display name for your cloud provider that you can reference later.
+- Fill out a display name for your cloud provider for later reference.
-- Click Verify and Save to verify that the credentials are valid and to save your provider.
+- Click Verify and Save to verify the credentials are valid and to save your provider.

 ![Cloud Provider Form with values](/ksphere/kommander/img/Cloud-provider-with-values.png)